TAMU-CPT/lims-frontend/README.md

 # LIMS

-CPT Lab Information Management System
+CPT Lab Information Management System + Phage Database + ...

 This system will track biological samples from collection through sequencing, annotation, and publishing.

+Please see the [Design Doc](./DESIGN.md) for ideas of why we did specific things.

-TODO List:
+## TODO List

 - [x] Can we automatically build a Database Schema Map?
 Is there a python